-NOTE: A plug connector is provided with the control to make thermostat wire connections.
+NOTE: A removable plug connector is provided with the control to make thermostat wire connections.
+This plug may be removed, wire connections made to the plug, and replaced.
+It is STRONGLY recommended that you do not connect multiple wires into a single terminal.
 Wire nuts are recommended to ensure one wire is used for each terminal.
 Failure to do so may result in intermittent operation.

 Typical 18 AWG thermostat wire may be used to wire the system components.
-However, communications reliability may be improved by using a high quality, shielded, twisted pair cable for the data transmission lines.
+However, communications reliability may be improved by using a high quality, shielded, twisted pair cable for the data tranmission lines.

-12.4 Two-Wire Outdoor and Four-Wire Indoor Wiring
+12.3 Two-Wire Outdoor and Four-Wire Indoor Wiring